 The correct use: PU wood protection paint

-- possibly masking tape to mask off the area not to be coated
+- possibly.
+Painter's tape to mask the surface not to be coated

-- if necessary a Dilution (this can also be used afterwards to clean the device)
+- If necessary, a dilution (this can also be used to clean the device afterwards.)

 Ready for your project?
-Whether matt, semi-matt or glossy, colorless or in over 200 different RAL shades; we offer you a large selection of high-quality wood coatings.
+We offer you a large selection of high-quality PU wood protection paints.